pendulum-project/ntpd-rs/docs/guide/migrating-ntpd.md

 - `ignore` corresponds to ntpd's `ignore` and silently ignores the request
 - `deny` corresponds to ntpd's `kod` and sends a deny kiss-o'-death packet

-The stratum can can be configured in ntpd-rs with the `local-stratum` key:
+The stratum can be configured in ntpd-rs with the `local-stratum` key:
 ```toml
 [synchronization]
 local-stratum = <stratum>